golioth/developer-training/website/docs/circuitpython-exercises/circuitpython-setup.md

 # CircuitPython Setup

-While there are very few things that are required for this demo to run, the main focus is on the "drag and drop" nature of this experience.
-Below you will install an interpreter, load a library, load code onto your device, and add credentials in about as many steps.
+The reason we are interested in CircuitPython is the "drag and drop" nature of this experience.
+Below you will install an interpreter, load a library, load code onto your device, and add credentials by dropping files onto a drive and then modifying one of those files.

 ## Install CircuitPython on top of UF2 Bootloader